pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

 -   ✨ New Features
     -   Supported Remote control buttons. (menu arrows buttons, color buttons)
     -   `is_built_in_keyboard` has been added into `device_if` and `device_unless`.
+-   🐛 Bug Fixes
+    -   Fixed an issue that the ignored device's modifier keys are not ignored properly.